how it works

 expanded mental capacity

-When we hear ourselves voice a preoccupation and hear and see someone else's responses different parts of the mind are brought into play.
+When we hear ourselves voice a preoccupation and hear and see someone else's responses then more parts of the mind are brought into play.
 We expand our intellect.

 And instead of one person thinking, now two are thinking together.
-Extra intellectual capacity is plugged in.
-This interaction has a mind of its own that may find new ways to look at things.
+Extra intellectual capacity is engaged.
+This interaction of two people has a life and mind of its own that can find new ways to look at things.

 release from exhausting inhibition